Ray Troll Artist, Scientist, Teacher and Science Communicator

 Science and Art

 Ray has always been a naturalist, so it’s no surprise that his art went in that direction.
 The intersection of art and science is where Ray lives and he considers himself both an artist and a scientist.
 He has the ability to go deep into a subject, create the art and share his knowledge.
 Ray has the freedom to wander about intellectually and discover.
-Then Ray creates art that communicates his discoveries.
-Ray always meets with scientists to vet the content.
+Ray then creates art that communicates his discoveries.
+He always meets with scientists to vet the content.
 He calls his art “scientific surrealism,” using humor, absurdity, attention grabbing phrases, and behind all of it is accurate science.

 Image